luckychris/SFSymbols/README.md

                 .frame(width:20)
 ```

-Note: Because dots are not allowed i replaced all dots of the symbols names with underscores.
+Note: Because dots are not allowed i replaced all dots of the symbols names with underscores and because a case must not begin with numbers each case begins with an underscore.

 Hope you enjoy it!